-Spray Yamaha Chain and Cable Lube or a high-quality spray-type drive chain lubricant on both sides and on the middle of the chain, making sure that all side plates and rollers have been sufficiently oiled.
+Spray Yamaha Chain and Cable Lube or a high-quality spray-type drive chain lubricant on the entire chain, making sure that all side plates and rollers have been sufficiently oiled.

 Checking and lubricating the cables

 The operation of all control cables and the condition of the cables should be checked before each ride, and the cables and cable ends should be lubricated if necessary.
 If a cable is damaged or does not move smoothly, have a Yamaha dealer check or replace it.
 WARNING!
 Damage to the outer housing of cables may result in internal rusting and cause interference with cable movement.
 Replace damaged cables as soon as possible to prevent unsafe conditions.